 5. Grant JE, Chesivoir E, Valle S, et al: Double-blind placebo-controlled study of memantine in trichotillomania and skin-picking disorder.
 Am J Psychiatry 180(5):348-356, 2023. doi: 10.1176/appi.ajp.20220737

 6. Bloch MH, Panza KE, Grant JE, et al: N-Acetylcysteine in the treatment of pediatric trichotillomania: A randomized, double-blind, placebo-controlled add-on trial.
 J Am Acad Child Adolesc Psychiatry 52(3):231–240, 2013. doi: 10.1016/j.jaac.2012.12.020

 In trichotillomania, hair pulling is not triggered by obsessions or concerns about appearance but may be preceded by a feeling of tension or anxiety that is relieved by the hair pulling, often followed by a feeling of gratification.

 Patterns of hair loss vary from areas of thinned hair to missing eyelashes and/or eyebrows to areas of complete alopecia.

 Patients with trichotillomania try to stop pulling their hair out or to do it less often, but they cannot.

-Treat using cognitive-behavioral therapy that is tailored to treat specific trichotillomania symptoms (specifically habit reversal training) and possibly clomipramine, an SSRI, N-acetylcysteine, or another drug.
+Treat using cognitive-behavioral therapy that is tailored to treat specific trichotillomania symptoms (specifically habit reversal training) and possibly an SSRI or clomipramine, N-acetylcysteine, or memantine.